Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/03a-blob-function.md

 # Implementing the Blob Triggered Function and testing it locally

 One of the best features of our development tools is that they allow you to develop and test the Azure Functions locally, before you deploy to Azure.
 This makes the development very convenient and fast.
-Here we will use Visual Studio Code but if you prefer you can also use [Visual Studio 2017](TODO) or [Visual Studio 2019](TODO) with the [Cloud development workload](TODO) installed.
+Here we will use Visual Studio Code but if you prefer you can also use [Visual Studio 2017](http://gslb.ch/h322g-swisstechsummit19easteregg) or [Visual Studio 2019](http://gslb.ch/h323g-swisstechsummit19easteregg) with the [Azure development workload](http://gslb.ch/h324g-swisstechsummit19easteregg) installed.

 > In this example, we will work directly with the Azure Storage account that you created and configured earlier.
-However for testing purposes, you can also work with the [Azure Storage Emulator](TODO)
+However for testing purposes, you can also work with the [Azure Storage Emulator](http://gslb.ch/h325g-swisstechsummit19easteregg)

 ## Creating the Azure Functions project